Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 ## The Story ##

 This is my first Mars Horizon mod.
-The animations appeal to my 5yo son, who I purchased the game for, but he has time to waste, esp. when we are still doing covid lockdowns in 2022 in Hong Kong.
+The animations appeal to my 5yo son, whom I purchased the game for, but he has time to waste, esp. when we are still doing covid lockdowns in 2022 in Hong Kong.

-He also didn't pay for the new multi-button trackball after the old one died from excessive clicks within the first few hours of this game, which by the way cost a lot more than this game.
+He also didn't pay for the new multi-button trackball after the old one coincidently died within the first few hours of this game, which by the way costs a lot more than the game.

 Hope this mod can save your pointer device in time.

 He hates the mod, though.
-That and the missing of James Webb Space Telescope.
+That and the absent of James Webb Space Telescope.
 So, yes, we'd like to see it added to the game.
 With full unfold animation please. :D